 Source of funding Nature Performance obligation Timing of satisfaction State Government - contestable Refers to Victorian state government funding for which the Institute must compete with other registered training providers.
 Funding is allocated primarily through a combination of a 'User Choice' system for all providers and a competitive tendering process for private providers.
 The funding agreement for these grants outlines the performance obligations to provide education services to eligible students.
 These grants are recognised as revenue from contracts with customers in line with the requirements of AASB15.
 Revenue is recognised over time, on the basis of the number of units of training delivered to eligible students over the life of the agreement.
-State Government - other grants Refers to funding that is not recognised as contestable and includes specific purpose grants. which occurs on execution of the relevant contract.
-Where performance obligations are sufficiently Revenue is recognise time in the comprehe specific in accordance with AASB 15. operating statement as the performance obligations are delivered.
+State Government - Refers to funding that is not recognised as contestable and includes specific purpose grants.
+In general, funding agreements for these grants do not contain sufficiently specific performance obligations and are therefore recognised as income under AASB 1058.
+The Institute recognises income immediately in the comprehensive operating statement when control is achieved over the funds which occurs on execution of the relevant contract.
+Where performance obligations are sufficiently specific in accordance with AASB 15.
+Revenue is recognised over time in the comprehensive operating statement as the performance obligations are